Tunaxx-New/ASDP3/README.md

-# 🧠 AI-Based Scientific Froamt Analysis Tool
+# 🧠 AI-Based Scientific Format Analysis Tool

 This project is a scientific software solution that uses artificial intelligence (AI) to classify format for papers for research and improvement purposes.
 It follows best practices in reproducibility, version control, CI/CD, and containerized deployment, making it suitable for scientific and academic environments.